syncfusion-content/javascript-docs/js/DragandDrop/Getting-Started.md

 ---
 layout: post
-title: Getting started with Draggable and Droppable widget for Syncfusion Essential JS
+title: Getting started with Javascript Draggable and Droppable | Syncfusion
-description: To get start with Drag and Drop by adding references.
+description: Learn here about getting started with Syncfusion Essential Studio JavaScript Draggable and Droppable control, its elements, and more.
 platform: js
 control: Draggable,Droppable
 documentation: ug